Managing Remote Tables¶

-To refresh the remote table data, open the base view associated with the remote table and then, click Refresh Data.
+To refresh the data of a remote table, open the base view associated with the remote table and then, click Refresh Data.

 The Execution Engine will do the following:

 Truncate the current table from the underlying database.
-All the data in this table will be lost.
+That is, remove all the data from the table.
 If the remote table does not exist, then the Virtual DataPort server will create it.

 Insert the result of this query into the table of the database created in step #1.

-If you want to refresh the data of a remote table programmatically, then use the command REFRESH.
+Use the command REFRESH to refresh the data of a remote table programmatically.